Salisbury (SA), SA

 Where is Salisbury (SA)?

-Salisbury (SA) is a suburb of South Australia, Australia.
+Salisbury (SA) is a suburb of South Australia, Australia, in the Salisbury local government area.

 What is the population of Salisbury (SA)?